 “Despite advances in supportive care, AML remains difficult to treat, and long-term survival requires aggressive therapy,” she said.
 “In such a disease, there is value in incorporating QOL measurement into clinical trials and using this metric as one measure of treatment success.”

 A barrier to measuring QOL in AML patients is that they often face unique challenges based on their disease and treatment, so standard instruments may not adequately measure markers of their well-being.
 For example, Buckley said, most QOL instruments were developed for patients treated in an outpatient setting, but many AML patients spend much of their time in the hospital, where their day-to-day life, concerns and expectations are different than they would be in the outpatient setting.
-In addition, AML treatment causes a unique array of side effects, which are not adequately measure on generic QOL instruments.
+In addition, AML treatment causes a unique array of side effects, which are not adequately measured on generic QOL instruments.